Are You Absorbing The Water You're Drinking?

 One of the easiest ways to gauge your hydration status is to observe the colour of your urine.
 While not a perfect science, it's a useful daily indicator.

 Frequent urination shortly after drinking large amounts of water isn't necessarily a sign of over-hydration, but it may suggest poor absorption.
-Your body may recognize the low concentration of the fluid and quickly shunts it to the bladder to maintain electrolyte balance.
+Your body may recognise the low concentration of the fluid and quickly shunt it to the bladder to maintain electrolyte balance.

 The Key to Optimal Absorption: Electrolytes